parasmehta/giscup2016/README.md

 ## FU Berlin submission

 This project is an implementation for the [GIS Cup 2016](http://sigspatial2016.sigspatial.org/giscup2016/).
-It got the third place among all submissions.
+It won the [third place](http://sigspatial2016.sigspatial.org/giscup2016/results) among all submissions.

 ## Build